FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio packages fix [OPTIONS]

-  The 'apio packages fix' command fixes partially installed or left over apio
+  The command ‘apio packages fix’ resolves partially installed or leftover
-  packages that are shown by the command 'apio packages list' as broken.
-If
+  Apio packages that are listed as broken by the command ‘apio packages list’.
-  there are no broken packages, the program does nothing and exits.
+  If there are no broken packages, the command does nothing and exits.

   Examples:
     apio packages fix           # Fix package errors.